 Health and safety inspections

 The Housing Health and Safety Rating System (HHSRS) is used by your council to make sure that properties in its area are safe for the people who live there.
-This involves inspecting your property for possible hazards - for example, uneven stairs leading to increased risk of falls.
+This involves inspecting your property for possible hazards - eg uneven stairs.

 If you own a property and rent it out, the council may decide to do an HHSRS inspection because: